PickYourOwn.org

 • Spaghetti sauce mix or your own seasonings.
 The Ball spaghetti sauce mix sells for about $2.00 to $4.00 per packet.
 A packet will make about a 7 pint jars.
 See below for seasonings.

-• 1.5 pounds of ground ("minced" for you English-types) meat: beef, turkey, chicken or even pork.
+• 1.5 pounds of ground meat ("minced" for you English-types) meat: beef, turkey, chicken or even pork.

-• 1 Water bath Canner (a huge pot to sterilize the jars after filling (about $30 to $35 - $30 at mall kitchen stores, Wal-Mart.
-Note: we sell many sizes and types of canners for all types of stoves and needs - see canning supplies).
-Tomatoes are on the border between the high-acid fruits that can be preserved in a boiling-water bath and the low-acid fruits, vegetables and meats that need pressure canning
+• 1 Pressure Canner - Note: we sell many sizes and types of canners for all types of stoves and needs - see canning supplies).
+Tomatoes are on the border between the high-acid fruits that can be preserved in a boiling-water bath and the low-acid fruits, vegetables and meats that need pressure canning, and this recipe requires a Pressure Canner.

-• Pint canning jars (Ball or Kerr jars can be found at Publix and Wal-Mart - about $8 per dozen jars including the lids and rings).
-Be sure to get wide mouth jars to fit the pickles in!
-Pint size works best!
+• Pint or quart canning jars (Ball or Kerr jars can be found at Publix, Kroger, Safeway and local "big box" stores - about $13 per dozen 8-ounce jars, more for quilted design or larger jars, including the lids and rings).

 • Lids - thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
 They may only be used once.